saivinay997/ClimaDoc-AI-Agent/README.md

 - Extract specific information

 **Example queries:**
-- "What are the main points in the document?"
+- "Can you provide Engine specification for Royal Enfield Classic 650 from the User manual?"
 - "Summarize the policy document"
 - "What does it say about [topic]?"